squidfunk/mkdocs-material/docs/reference/admonitions.md

     massa, nec semper lorem quam in massa.

   [9]: #changing-the-title
+  [10]: #collapsible-blocks

 ### Embedded content

 Admonitions can contain all kinds of text content, including headlines, lists, paragraphs and other blocks.
-While the parser from the standard Markdown library doesn't account for nested code blocks, the [SuperFences][10] extension adds the ability to nest arbitrary content inside admonitions.
+While the parser from the standard Markdown library doesn't account for nested blocks, the [SuperFences][11] extension adds the ability to nest arbitrary content inside admonitions.

 _Example_: